-The Aflac Cancer and Blood Disorders of Children’s Healthcare of Atlanta Blood and Marrow Transplant (BMT) Program is one of the largest in the nation.
+At the Aflac Cancer and Blood Disorders of Children’s Healthcare of Atlanta, our BMT Program is one of the largest in the nation.
 But, your child is more than a number to our team.
 Your child deserves outstanding care designed just for him.
 In fact, we believe your child deserves the best care possible.

 A BMT can be used to treat many types of malignant (cancerous) diseases and nonmalignant (noncancerous) diseases, such as:

 - Blood cancers: Leukemia and lymphoma

 - Solid tumor cancers: Neuroblastoma and certain brain tumors

 - Noncancerous blood and genetic disorders: Sickle cell disease, thalassemia, bone marrow failure (aplastic anemia, Fanconi anemia, paroxysmal nocturnal hemoglobinuria, myelodysplastic syndromes), phagocyte disorders, histiocyte disorders, immune deficiency syndromes (Wiskott-Aldrich syndrome), metabolic storage diseases (Hurler’s syndrome)